ZQuestClassic/ZQuestClassic/resources/docs/z3_user_guide.md

 When in a scrolling region, enemies and their weapons are paused if they are outside the current viewport, with some buffer (48px).
 However, any associated weapon/npc script still run.

-Player weapons are deleted when they venture outside the viewport (unless `CollDetection` is false).
+Player weapons are considered "out of bounds" when they leave the viewport.
+Most player weapons are deleted when they go out of bounds (unless `CollDetection` is false), such as arrows.
+But some weapon types have special behavior: for example, boomerangs just begin returning to the hero.

 ## ZScript